 The SR20 model features a glass panel instrumentation modeled after the Perspective (tm) system found in the real Cirrus SR20 .
 The Perspective system is an adaptation of the Garmin G1000 display.
 This simulation has many working features, and was created by Mario Donick.
 Version 2.5 added limited support for choosing procedures (SIDs, STARs and Approaches).
 The moving map display is now more readable with larger icons and text labels.

-- "Save-State" functionality - Your settings and switches, doors, etc. are saved each time you fly the Cherokee 140, and are restored the next time you fly
+- "Save State" Preferences, - switch settings, options and preferences are saved each time you fly, and are reloaded the next time you fly

 A real classic, the Grumman Tiger saw some service in military operations early in its history and was later redesigned for civilian service.
 The Tiger was an evolution of the Grumman AA-5 model (see the Traveler below).
 It is a low-wing, fixed-pitch propeller airplane with a sliding canopy.
 The Tiger was first produced in 1974 as a 1975 model.
 Shown at left is the original livery specially designed for the Tiger when it was first released to the public.